briancaffey/briancaffey.github.io/content/2022/06/17/deploying-unstoppable-django-applications-with-terraform-aws-ecs-and-github-actions.md

 - [ ] Allowing developers to test the application in an isolated environment that resembles the production environment (mention ad hoc environments)
 - [ ] Automated load testing to make sure that code changes are not introducing inefficient database queries

+### Getting permission to do deployments

+- [ ] Show how to do deployments with GitHub Actions that require permissions to push changes to production environments (or stage environments) with GitHub environments

 ### Auditing and Security

 - [ ] Disaster recovery